Peace Hotel: North Building

 Banks and shops leased the ground floor space until 1949.
 This space became the Shanghai branch of Citibank in 2002.
 The fourth through ninth floors once housed the Cathay Hotel.

 After the Communist takeover in 1949, some of the offices were used by the Municipal Finance Committee.
 In 1952, the building was taken over by the Municipal Government.
 In 1956, it once again became a hotel under the name "Peace Hotel".
 During the Cultural Revolution, the hotel was used by the Gang of Four, most famously by Zhang Chunqiao as he headed the Shanghai Commune from headquarters in the Peace Hotel.

 Its Old Jazz Band was recently the basis for a movie, "As Time Goes By" a film by Uli Gaulke.
 Its roof terrace restaurant overlooks the district of Pudong across the Huangpu.
 This hotel was also used as an inspiration for Vicki Baum's 1937 novel "Shanghai '37", also known as "Hotel Shanghai" and "Nanjing Road".

 In 2007, the hotel closed for a three-year renovation of both the exterior and interior, including the guest rooms, the lobby, and the dining and entertainment venues.
 The North Building reopened in 2010, as the Fairmont Peace Hotel Shanghai.
 The hotel now offers 270 guestrooms and 39 suites, including Victor's Café, named for Sir Victor Sassoon.
 The eighth floor hosts the Peace Hall, plus several meeting rooms, and an outdoor terrace.

 A low-rise extension has been added to the rear of the hotel, housing guestrooms, a swimming pool, and spa.

+In May 2025, Jinjiang International, the hotel's owner and Accor, parent company of Fairmont, the hotel's manager, announced the Peace Hotel would undergo extensive renovations, during which it will remain open.
+At the conclusion of renovations, in 2027, the hotel will be moved to Accor's Raffles Hotels & Resorts luxury division and will be renamed Raffles Peace Hotel Shanghai.